-The following procedure is used to verify the size of paper plates and other sanitary paper products.
-It may also be used to verify the size declarations of other disposable dinnerware.
+The following procedures are used to verify the size of paper plates and other products.
+The following procedure may be used to verify the size declarations of other disposable dinnerware.

 Note: Do not distort the item's shape during measurement.